pub struct AgentPromptPacket<T> {

 Safe prompt-and-evidence packet exchanged with an automation agent.

 An agent prompt packet bundles the workflow identity, triggering source event, typed app input, policy instructions, and expected output schema sent to an agent runner.
-It is a draft/evidence boundary: agents can use it to prepare a briefing, follow-up draft, classification, or manager-review packet, but the packet itself is not permission to mutate live resort systems.
+It is a draft/evidence gate: agents can use it to prepare a briefing, follow-up draft, classification, or manager-review packet, but the packet itself is not permission to mutate live resort systems.

 Fields§